Free coffee masterclass… top service !

 I hope they don’t mind that I took a quick picture as I logged in.
 I didn’t want to put Luke’s face in the picture without permission.
 Everything was beautifully close up, and camera angles were changed so you could really see the detail as he frothed the milk.

 What I learned

-Well I managed to make 4 big pages of notes but I won’t go into all the details as I don’t want to spoil the class for you.
-(I have however shared some of their best coffee and milk buying tips though – see below – as you may as well be getting the right products in to make your coffee in the mean-time.)
-You really should sign up for a free class yourself and you’ll make your own precious notes too.
+Well I managed to make 4 big pages of notes.
+I’ve shared some of their best coffee and milk buying tips though – see below – as you may as well be getting the right products in to make your coffee.

 I’ll also feed some of the great info. back into my in-depth review on the Barista Touch machine ( the ideal machine for both Paul and I, with its combination of manual barista and customised automatic features) .

 1. The overall process, key points and tips to making a perfect cappuccino.

 What to expect when dialling-in to get the perfect brew.
 What you’re aiming for from pressure, times, to temperatures, grind settings, single or double shot, tamping, using the razor.
 The Barista Pro (just machine below the barista touch in the Sage series) was used during the class but the same ideas work throughout the range so it was perfect.

 Great to see a professional doing it with a machine that you can have at home.

 You get to learn a bit of Barista lingo too.